Bhutan Discovered - 7 Days

 Paro

-This morning head back over the Dochula Pass and continue to Thimphu.
+Head back over the Dochula Pass and continue to Thimphu this morning.
 The roads in Bhutan are narrow, and while the distances don’t appear to be very far, due to the nature of the roads and the many valleys they pass through, travelling can take some time – so this is a good chance to relax and enjoy the passing scenery.
-After lunch continue into the Paro Valley, stretching your legs with an optional wander around town on arrival.
+Be sure to have your favourite playlist, podcasts or a good book queued up for the drive.
+After lunch, continue into the Paro Valley, stretching your legs with an optional wander around town when you arrive.
 Get a good night's sleep tonight as tomorrow will be an active and exciting day!

 Day 6